 What is the definition of the Master Bill of Lading?

-What is the main purpose of the Master Bill of Lading?
+What are the main features of the Master Bill of Lading?

 What details are included in the Master Bill of Lading?